tangym27/crabby/README.md

 - To run the clients: ./client, for each client that you listed would be playing when you declared the number of players.
 The game will not start until this number of players has joined.
 - And you're done!
 Enjoy the game.

 #### User commands:
 To make moves, type these commands:
 - end : end your turn.
 Then you won't be able to swap cards, but there will be another player playing.
 - swap: You can swap any card from your hand with one of the  cards on the table.
-You will be prompeted after to give the index's of each card.
+You will be prompted after to give the index's of each card.

 ### Bugs:
 - The teams are hardcoded, as in you cannot pick your team member.
 The first two players that join (players 0 and 1) make up